Cantera/cantera-website/posts/gsoc-2020-blog-3.md

 ## _How Does Cantera's Reactor Network Time Integration Feature Work?_

 There's a great description of the science behind Cantera's reactor network simulation capabilities available on the Cantera website, [here](https://cantera.org/science/reactors.html).
+You can see these tools in action in Cantera's combustor example, where a reactor network is created from its components and then advanced in time:

+- ***C++ Combustor Example:* combustor.cpp** (see this on [GitHub](https://github.com/Cantera/cantera/blob/main/samples/cxx/combustor/combustor.cpp))
+    - Create and fill the inlet `Reservoir`s ([lines 19-41](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/samples/cxx/combustor/combustor.cpp#L19))
+    - Create and fill a `Reactor` ([lines 44-48](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/samples/cxx/combustor/combustor.cpp#L44))
+    - Create and fill the exhaust `Reservior` ([lines 51-54](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/samples/cxx/combustor/combustor.cpp#L51))
+    - Create and install `MassFlowController`s to connect the inlets to the combustor ([lines 65-90](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/samples/cxx/combustor/combustor.cpp#L65))
+    - Create and install a `Valve` to connect the combustor to the outlet and regulate pressure ([lines 92-96](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/samples/cxx/combustor/combustor.cpp#L92))
+    - Create a `ReactorNet` simulator for the `Reactor` ([lines 98-100](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/samples/cxx/combustor/combustor.cpp#L98))
+    - Advance the simulation in time ([line 122](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/samples/cxx/combustor/combustor.cpp#L122))
+- ***Python Combustor Example:* combustor.py** (see this on [GitHub](https://github.com/Cantera/cantera/blob/main/interfaces/cython/cantera/examples/reactors/combustor.py))
+    - Create and fill the inlet `Reservoir` ([lines 24-29](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/interfaces/cython/cantera/examples/reactors/combustor.py#L24))
+    - Create and fill an `IdealGasReactor` ([lines 31-38](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/interfaces/cython/cantera/examples/reactors/combustor.py#L31))
+    - Create and fill the exhaust `Reservior` ([lines 40-41](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/interfaces/cython/cantera/examples/reactors/combustor.py#L40))
+    - Create and install a `MassFlowController` to connect the inlet to the combustor ([line 53](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/interfaces/cython/cantera/examples/reactors/combustor.py#L53))
+    - Create and install a `PressureController` to connect the combustor to the outlet and regulate pressure ([lines 55-59](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/interfaces/cython/cantera/examples/reactors/combustor.py#L55))
+    - Create a `ReactorNet` simulator for the `Reactor` ([lines 61-62](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/interfaces/cython/cantera/examples/reactors/combustor.py#L61))
+    - Advance the simulation to steady state ([line 71](https://github.com/Cantera/cantera/blob/ba13c652b45e74acac1daa929f66a3b6b3f92a63/interfaces/cython/cantera/examples/reactors/combustor.py#L71))

-This post will go into more developer-oriented detail about how `ReactorNet`'s [time integration methods](https://cantera.org/science/reactors.html#time-integration) actually work.
+This post will go into more developer-oriented detail about how the last step, `ReactorNet`'s [time integration methods](https://cantera.org/science/reactors.html#time-integration), actually work.
 A `ReactorNet` object doesn't perform time integration on its own.
-It compiles a system of ODE's based on the combined governing equations of all contained `Reactor`s, which is then passed off to an `Integrator` object for solution.
+It generates a system of ODE's based on the combined governing equations of all contained `Reactor`s, which is then passed off to an `Integrator` object for solution.
 What is an `Integrator`?

 <!-- TEASER_END -->

 The `Integrator` class is Cantera's interface for ODE system integrators.
-This general-purpose ODE system integration tool can be accessed in any Cantera project, simply by including the **Integrator.h** header file in your code:
+This general-purpose ODE system integration tool can be accessed in any Cantera project by including the **Integrator.h** header file in your code:

 - ***Class `Integrator`***: A base class interface for ODE system integrators. ([Documentation](https://cantera.org/documentation/docs-2.4/doxygen/html/d8/d6f/classCantera_1_1Integrator.html))
     - Declared and (virtually) implemented in **Integrator.h**, line 52 (see this on [GitHub](https://github.com/Cantera/cantera/blob/cf1c0816e7d535a1fc385063aebb8b8e93a85233/include/cantera/numerics/Integrator.h#L52))